mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 ---------------
 Due to limitations imposed by the hardware in the ESP8266, there is not enough free memory to communicate over HTTPS/SSL.
 To protect your devices, during the WiFiManager setup process you can specify your Amazon user_id which will act as a secret key that allows SHA256 HMAC authentication to take place.
 Without this time sensitive signature no codes will be sent from the device.
 The user_id is a unique identifier tied to your account and my developer account, not shared across any other Amazon services.
 This unique ID can be found at the bottom of the tehpsyc.pythonanywhere.com page.
 The format is `amzn1.account.xxx`, **NOT your account email**.
 Enabling this feature will prevent sending commands via other means but greatly increases the security of the device.

 To send commands over SSL you can use an intermediate service such as Smartthings (see below), use a reverse proxy with HTTPS support (which should work with the native Alexa skill) such a nginx, or handle everything on the local network and not use the functionality with Alexa.
+On Windows systems CADDY is quite straight forward for setup up reverse proxy.

 This article provides some details on using nginx https://jjssoftware.github.io/secure-your-esp8266/